m0rjc/M0RJCTracker/README.markdown

   -  The DTMF Decoder algorithms.
 I've not seen them settle in the past.
 Maybe I got them wrong.

   -  Could I make a trellis decoder based on samples?
+How about sign and sign of rate of change?
+The latter is a natural Gray Code, and may not need frequent sampling.
 I'd need to lock phase (use a comparater to detect zero crossing perhaps?) and somehow ensure I know the signal amplitude to work out the trellises. (easy peak detector) It would take some investigation to see if it's possble given resources.
      Theoretically given a sample I should be able to work out where the next sample will be for either of the two tone frequencies and compare.
-     The trick would be trying to reduce the amount of possibilities because I think the maths to handle arbitrary position would be a lot.
-Sadly if I use an LCD I've taken the comparater inputs so have to work entirely with the ADC.

 * If I can decode then that opens up some interesting possibilities
    * Receive messages?